Japanese Government-mandated Orthography Chaos

 It was around 2:45 pm, and the tremor that hit was undeniable and frightening, but nobody on the platform could imagine the much greater tragedy unfolding hundreds of kilometers to the north of us.

 I kept sitting still and looked at my Blackberry (it was 2011, you see), only to see an email reporting that a cement wall near the sender somewhere in the West end of the city had collapsed.
 A fellow peeking at my display was rather distressed to see this.
 About 20 minutes after the shaking subsided, no train had arrived, and a voice came over the PA system: “We’re terribly sorry to cause you inconvenience.
-Train service will be starting again shortly, so please wait a while longer.”
-I wondered whether the person making the announcement believed that, or was just reading from a prepared text to be used in the event of such a tremor.
+Train service will be starting again shortly, so please wait a bit longer.”
+I wondered whether the person making the announcement believed that, or was just reading from a prepared text to be used in the event of an earthquake.

 The announcement turned out to be quite optimistic.
 No train was going to arrive, not shortly, and not until the next morning.